Num1d1um/d2bingo/README.md

 ## Kill a named Subjugator and a named Tormentor

+## On Kepler, kill Exile Nezkris in Augurs Bethel

 ## Complete an Activity while having the same weapon type equipped in every slot

   *Is possible and counts for bows, fusion rifles, trace rifles, sniper rifles, shotguns, grenade launchers and glaives*